arodri04/Python-Kata/README.md

 # Python-Kata
 This is a start to me doing python katas, I'll save them here.
+Test change

 1: Will you make it?